OpenTermsArchive/contrib-versions/Disqus/Privacy Policy.md

 Disqus Privacy Policy

-**Updated December 20, 2019**
+Updated February 25, 2020

-This Privacy Policy tells you about how Disqus collects, uses, sells, discloses and protects data relating to you in connection with our Service (as defined below), as well as your choices regarding our collection and use of this data.
+This Privacy Policy tells you about how Disqus collects, uses, sells, discloses
+and protects data relating to you in connection with our Service (as defined
+below), as well as your choices regarding our collection and use of this data.

 **1.INTRODUCTION**
 a.
 Overview.
 Disqus offers an online public comment sharing platform where users login and create profiles to participate in conversations with peers and enjoy an interactive experience.
 Use of our platform and software (collectively the “Service”)  is subject to the terms of this Privacy Policy.
 You further understand that the Service is a public platform and that we or others may search for, see, use, or re-post any of your User Content (as defined in our Terms of Use) that you post through the Service.